Safety online Search 1800 957 957

 • Making a genuine offer to resolve the dispute

-Your SAFETY is the most important consideration.
-You do not need to have to comply with the pre-action procedures if:
+Your is the most important consideration.
+You do not need to comply with the pre-action procedures if:

 • The problem is urgent